Christianity in the 18th century: China

 The bull of Pope Benedict XIV Ex Quo Singulari from July 11, 1742, repeated verbatim the bull of Clement XI and stressed the purity of Christian teachings and traditions, which must be upheld against all heresies.
 Chinese missionaries were forbidden to take part in honors paid to ancestors, to Confucius, or to the emperors.
 This bull virtually destroyed the Jesuit goal to Christianize the influential upper classes in China.
 The Vatican policy was the death of the missions in China.
 Afterwards the Roman Catholic Church experienced missionary setbacks, and in 1721 the Chinese Rites controversy led the Kangxi Emperor to outlaw Christian missions.
 The Chinese emperor felt duped and refused to permit any alteration of the existing Christian practices.
 He told the visiting papal delegate: "You destroyed your religion.
 You put in misery all Europeans living here in China."

+A similar policy of persecution against Christians broke in the Siamese Kingdom after the 1731 Edict of Ayutthaya on Missionary Activities.

 Korea

 In contrast to most other nation, Catholicism was introduced into Korea in 1784 by Koreans themselves without assistance of foreign missionaries.
 Some Silhak scholars devoted themselves to an intensive study of various philosophical and scientific texts written by Chinese and European scholars.
-Among those texts was Catholic theological books published in China by Jesuit.
+Among those texts were Catholic theological books published in China by Jesuits.
 They believed Catholicism complements what was lacking in Confucianism.
 These noble intellectuals became the first Christians in Korea.
 Yi Seung-hun, the first Korean who was christened Peter in Beijing, on his return from China in September 1784, and formed a Christian community.
 The Christian community developed rapidly thanks to their ardent dedication to the mission.
 They translated books on Catholicism from Chinese into Korean for Koreans and constantly appealed to the Holy See to send priests for Korean people.
 As a result, Pope Leo XII established the Korea Apostolic Vicariate and to delegate the missionary work to the Paris Foreign Missions Society in 1828.
 Since then French missionaries came to Korea secretly.
 In 1846, Andrew Kim Taegon was ordained and became the first Korean priest.